dlfelps/dlfelps.github.io/_posts/2025-11-01-langextract.md

 #### Choose **T5 Fine-tuned Model** if:
-✅ You need the absolute best relationship extraction (0.662 F1) ✅ Inference speed is not a constraint
+✅ You need the absolute best relationship extraction (0.662 F1)

+✅ Inference speed is not a constraint

 ✅ You're working with FACTUAL-style data

 ✅ You have computational resources for model loading

 #### Choose **Improved LangExtract** if:
 ✅ You need fast inference (22 samples/second)

 ✅ You want excellent entity/attribute extraction (0.90 F1)

-✅ You need flexibility to adapt to new domains (just change examples) ✅ You want good all-around performance without fine-tuning ✅ **Recommended for most production use cases**
+✅ You need flexibility to adapt to new domains (just change examples)

-#### Choose **Native Gemini** if:
-⚠️ You need more control over structured output schema ⚠️ You're building custom pipelines beyond LangExtract's capabilities ❌ Generally not recommended for this task (slower and less accurate than LangExtract)
+✅ You want good all-around performance without fine-tuning

+✅ **Recommended for most production use cases**

 ### Future Work